stratdev3/SimpleW/documentation/simplew/docs/version/faq.md

 > Do I need the ASP.NET runtime ?

-Hell no. SimpleW targets the standard .NET runtime — no ASP.NET overhead, no bloat.
+Hell no. SimpleW targets the standard .NET runtime : no ASP.NET overhead, no bloat.
-That said, if you want to run both side by side, nothing stops you from using the ASP.NET runtime — SimpleW will work just fine.
+That said, if you want to run both side by side, nothing stops you from using the ASP.NET runtime.
+SimpleW will work just fine.

 > Why do you hate ASP.NET Core ?